plan-systems/design-docs/proof-of-correctness.md

 Let **St** be an append-only p2p replicating data store, where new data blobs can be appended and subsequently retrieved (via a transaction ID).
 A node's particualar state of **St**

 Let
+   , where the afflicted member's keys are regenerated (originating from a token generated from a community admin).

 Let **Ac** be one or more members of **C** that are designated admins and are charged with moderating and orgranizing community dats